mauroorru3/erasmus_via_blockchain_interaction/README.md

 sudo docker compose -f modular.yaml --profile go up

 # To start the hermes relayer process:
+# Remember that the order of execution is important.
+# First the relayer related to the Chain IT and the Hub must be started, and then the relayer related to the Chain DE and the Hub.

 sudo docker exec -it hermes_relayer_it_hub bash ./run-relayer.sh